Nanofus/novel.js/README.md

 #### Setting text scrolling sound

 You can override the text's default scrolling sound by using the tag `[scrollSound x]`, where x is the sound's name.
+If x is `none`, no sound is played.
 The default value is defined in [settings](#settings).
 Can be restored to default with `[/scrollSound]`.

 #### Playing sounds while text scrolls